22awt/binary-search-game/README.md

 **Algorithm Design**
 \- Input: User thinks of a number and provides feedback through three buttons (Higher, Lower, Correct)
 \- Processing: The program uses binary search logic to calculate the midpoint, updates boundaries based on feedback, and validates that the range remains logical
-\- Output: The GUI displays the current guess, shows a visual representation of eliminated numbers, updates the search range, and counts the number of steps taken
+\- Output: The GUI displays the current guess, shows a visual representation of eliminated numbers, updates the search range, shows success message (if found) and counts the number of steps taken
 \- \*\*AI was used for the GUI, specifically Claude in order to help with the HTML portion of the code to make the game more visually appealing

 **Flowchart**